julianperrott/WowClassicGrindBot/README.md

 # MasterOfPuppets - World of Warcraft Classic Grind Bot

-Star * this repo if you think it might be useful to you or other coders.
+Star * this repo if you think it is awesone... or maybe just vaguely useful !

-- Uses an Addon to read the game state.
+- Uses a modified version of the addon: https://github.com/FreeHongKongMMO/Happy-Pixels to read the game state.

 - Uses Blazor Server to show the bot state in a browser, and so can be monitored from your phone or a tablet while you do something else. https://docs.microsoft.com/en-us/aspnet/core/blazor

-- No DLL injection or memory watching, just screen capture and mouse and keyboard clicking.
+- No DLL injection or memory watching, just screen capture, mouse and keyboard clicking.

+- Written from scratch in C#.

-- All classes except Hunter are possible.
+- All classes are working except Hunter.

 ![Screenshot](https://raw.githubusercontent.com/julianperrott/WowClassicGrindBot/master/images/Screenshot.png)

-Uses a modified version of the addon: https://github.com/FreeHongKongMMO/Happy-Pixels

 # Getting it working